-- (1) The business of providing any of the following - (a) external accountancy services; - (b) advice about the tax affairs of another person; - (c) audit services; or - (d) insolvency services. - (2) "External accountancy services" means accountancy services provided to third parties and excludes services provided by accountants employed by public authorities or by undertakings which do not by way of business provide accountancy services to third parties. - (3) "Audit services" are audit services provided by way of business pursuant to any function under any enactment. - (4) "Insolvency services" are services provided by a person if, by way of business, that person accepts appointment as - (a) a liquidator under Chapter 4 of Part 21 of the Companies (Jersey) Law 1991; - (b) an insolvency manager appointed under Part 5 of the Limited Liability Partnerships (Jersey) Law 1997 as that Law has effect in its application to insolvent limited liability partnerships pursuant to the Limited Liability Partnerships (Insolvent Partnerships) (Jersey) Regulations 1998; or - (c) as agent of an official functionary appointed in the case of a remise de biens, cession, or désastre.
+- (1) The business of providing any of the following - (a) external accountancy services; - (b) advice about the tax affairs of another person; - (c) audit services; or - (d) insolvency services. - (2) "External accountancy services" means accountancy services provided to third parties and excludes services provided by accountants employed by public authorities or by undertakings which do not by way of business provide accountancy services to third parties. - (3) "Audit services" are audit services provided by way of business pursuant to any function under any enactment. - (4) "Insolvency services" are services provided by a person if, by way of business, that person accepts appointment as - (a) a liquidator under Chapter 4 of Part 21 of the Companies (Jersey) Law 1991; - (b) an insolvency manager appointed under Part 5 of the Limited Liability Partnerships (Jersey) Law 1997 as that Law has effect in its application to insolvent limited liability partnerships pursuant to the Limited Liability Partnerships (Insolvent Partnerships) (Jersey) Regulations 1998; - (c) as agent of an official functionary appointed in the case of a remise de biens, cession, or désastre; or - (d) a liquidator appointed under the Limited Liability Companies (Winding Up and Dissolution) (Jersey) Regulations 2022.